-4. Retract the slide slightly and release it (see Figure 6).
-This will disengage the slide stop and allow the slide to move fully forward.
+Retract the slide slightly and release it (see Figure 6).
+This will disengage the manual slide hold open and allow the slide to move fully forward.

-5. Retract the slide appoximately 1/16" so the front of the slide aligns with the front of the grip frame.
-Pry loose the takedown pin using a non-marring armorer's tool or other flat, blunt tool (see Figure 7).
+5. Push the slide backward slightly (1/16" or more) and pry loose the takedown pin using a screwdriver or other flat, blunt tool (see Figure 7).